nu-radio/NuRadioMC/documentation/source/NuRadioMC/pages/Manuals/icemodels.rst

         greenland_B, assumes ny and nx to be the same value at the average of the two greenland_C, assumes ny and nx to diverge more than the data indicates

+Ice-Flow Direction
+____________________

+As birefringence acts in a very specific coordinate system defined by the flow of the ice, one has to be careful when defining source and antenna locations.
+The standard code assumes an ice flow in the x-direction.
+In NuRadioMC this corresponds to the east-direction.
+When defining a detector geometry in terms of northing and easting the angle between the ice-flow direction and the easting direction can be passed by using the ``angle_to_iceflow`` parameter in the config file.
+The angle is passed in degrees.

+For the South Pole this angle is measured to be -131 degrees with an uncertainty of 2 degrees `(Jordan et al., 2020) <https://www.cambridge.org/core/journals/annals-of-glaciology/article/modeling-ice-birefringence-and-oblique-radio-wave-propagation-for-neutrino-detection-at-the-south-pole/52A9412B1D502F453C3E1C497BA9FE39>`__.
+For Greenland this angle is measured to be roughly 180 degrees `(Hawley et al., 2020) <https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL088864>`__.

 Available Birefringence Propagation Options
 ______________________________________________